How to Find Preforeclosures in 10 Ways for Agents & Investors

 One of the most effective and time-saving ways to find preforeclosure, FSBO (for sale by owner), and expired leads is with REDX.
-For $39.99 per month, REDX provides up-to-date preforeclosure property information in your county.
-It will include difficult-to-attain homeowner contact information and organize it in a database to give you a head start on the competition.
+For $49.99 per month, REDX provides up-to-date preforeclosure property information in your county.
+It will include difficult-to-attain homeowner contact details and organize it in a database to give you a head start on the competition.

 1. Purchase Online Preforeclosure Leads

 One of the most direct paths to buying a house in preforeclosure is simply buying preforeclosure leads online.
-Some lead sources automatically send new leads to your inbox daily, allowing you to start marketing to leads immediately instead of spending hours or even days finding the lead before making contact.
+Although this is a paid method, it will result in instant leads that you can start working to convert.
+Many lead sources automatically send new leads to your inbox daily, enabling you to start marketing to leads immediately instead of spending hours or even days finding the lead before making contact.
+Also, several providers have built-in client relationship managers (CRMs), power dialers, and lead management tools.

 Providers | ||||